Weight Watchers Review for 2018

 Weight Watchers is a particularly good choice for people with families.
 Since you don’t have to rely exclusively on prepackaged meals and no foods are exiled, you can still enjoy the same foods as your family (although your portion sizes may need to be significantly modified).
 You can cook as much or as little as you like.
 Busy people will appreciate that supermarkets feature an array of the diet’s frozen meals (Smart Ones) and snacks.

 Dining out on Weight Watchers.

-Dining out is easy as long as you bring your trusty points book with you.
+Dining out is easy, especially with the digital points tracker.
 Some chain restaurants, such as Applebee’s, even have exclusive Weight Watchers-friendly dishes with points printed on the menu.
 Alcohol is also permitted on the Weight Watchers program, as long as you factor the drink’s points into your daily allotment.

 Who can use Weight Watchers?

 Anyone may enroll in membership except individuals who are pregnant, under 18 years of age, are no more than 5 pounds overweight, and have an active medical diagnosis of bulimia nervosa.

 Weight Watchers - Things to Keep in Mind